jtsternberg/Cool-Shortcode/README.md

 Built with [WDS-Shortcodes](https://github.com/WebDevStudios/WDS-Shortcodes) (which is built with [Shortcode_Button](https://github.com/jtsternberg/Shortcode_Button)), this plugin demonstrates the capabilites of those libraries.

+For more info, [check out the wiki](https://github.com/WebDevStudios/WDS-Shortcodes/wiki) for the WDS-Shortcodes library.

 ## Installation ##

 ### Manual Installation ###